-If your mobile phone (or laptop) falls in a lake, what happens to those years of digital photos you’ve been saving up?
-Unless you've got them safely backed up somewhere else, they’re likely to be gone forever.
-Which is why getting them synced to the cloud is such a good idea.
+If your mobile phone (or laptop) falls in a lake, what happens to those years of photos you’ve been saving up?
+Unless they’re safely backed up somewhere else, it’s likely they’re gone forever.
+That’s a worst-case scenario, of course, but it sure helps demonstrate why getting your pics synced to the cloud is such a good idea.

-There are plenty of other reasons to take on the task though.
-If your pictures are saved on the web, then you can delete your local copies and free up some space on your phone.
-What’s more, they can be accessed from any computer or device, and more easily shared with friends or family.
+There are plenty of other reasons to take on the task, though.
+If your pictures are saved on the web, you can delete your local copies and free up some space on your phone.
+What’s more, you’ll be able to access them from any computer or device, and share them more easily with friends or family.

 Don’t let the rather vague idea of “the cloud” put you off, either.
-In this case it just means data centers run by the likes of Microsoft, Google, or Apple.
-You can get started for free, and there are a choice of excellent services to pick from.
-But which one is best for your needs?
+In this case, it just means data centers run by the likes of Microsoft, Google, and Apple.
+You can get started for free, and there are a number of excellent services to pick from.

-That will depend on whether you’re a true-blue Windows fan, buy every Apple device under the sun, or own a phone, a tablet, and a computer from different manufacturers.
-We assembled the main photo backup platforms, which vary in features, pricing, and ease of use on different operating systems.
-We're not going to take you step-by-step through all these services, because it’s really just a case of installing the apps for your devices and letting them do their work.
-However, we will give you the information you need to decide which type of backup is ideal for you.
+Which one you choose will depend on whether you’re a true-blue Windows fan, buy every Apple device under the sun, or own a phone, a tablet, and a computer from different manufacturers.
+We’ve assembled the main photo backup platforms, which vary in features, pricing, and ease of use on different operating systems.
+We won’t guide you step-by-step through each service—it’s really just a case of installing the apps for your devices and letting them do their work—but we will give you the information you need to decide which type of backup is ideal for you.

-The cloud solution you’ll find built into Windows is OneDrive: You get 5GB of space for free but can up that to 50GB ($1.99 a month) or 1TB ($6.99 a month with Office 365 thrown in).
-The key advantage is that Windows integration, which means all the software comes built into your OS and gets synced between all your Windows devices.
+The cloud solution you’ll find built into Windows is OneDrive.
+You get 5GB of space for free, but can up that to 100GB ($1.99 a month) or 1TB ($6.99 a month with Office 365 thrown in).
+The key advantage is its Windows integration, which means all the software comes built into your OS and gets synced between all your Windows devices.

-There are also apps for macOS, Android, and iOS, so getting all your pictures up to the cloud isn't a problem, although the experience isn't quite as smooth as it is with Windows.
-Microsoft has added some useful features to the web interface too, automatically tagging your pictures with places and types (like “indoor” and “outdoor") so you can find them more easily.
+There are also apps for macOS, Android, iOS, and iPadOS, so getting all your pictures to the cloud won’t be a problem, although the experience on these other operating systems won’t be quite as smooth as it is with Windows.
+Microsoft has added some useful features to the web interface too, automatically tagging your pictures with descriptors like “indoor” and “outdoor” so you can find them more easily.

-Where Microsoft has OneDrive, Apple has iCloud, though its photo-storing services haven't been that easy to keep track of over recent versions of iOS.
-Apple has now finally settled on its iCloud Photo Library service, which keeps all your pictures synced to the cloud as well as any other Apple hardware you've got set up.
+Where Microsoft has OneDrive, Apple has iCloud, though its photo-storing service has changed names a few times.
+Apple has now finally settled on iCloud Photos, which keeps all your pictures synced to the cloud and any other Apple hardware you have.

 And if all you use is Apple kit, it works very well indeed.
-You get 5GB of space for free, and can up that to 50GB for $0.99 a month or all the way up to 2TB for $19.99 a month.
-It really is one of those “set it and forget it” services—once you’ve switched it on, you can just forget about your backups, and iOS even offers to free up some storage space on your iPhone or iPad once pictures have been safely sent to the web.
+You get 5GB of space for free, but can buy iCloud Plus and increase that to 50GB for $0.99 a month, 200GB for $2.99, or 2TB for $9.99.
+It really is one of those “set it and forget it” services—once you’ve switched it on, you can just forget about your backups, and iOS will even offer to free up some storage space on your iPhone or iPad once your pictures have been safely sent to the web.

 On the downside, support for Windows is limited, and support for Android is non-existent, so this really is one for the Apple fans only.
-The web interface is also relatively basic, but in the last year or so Apple has introduced some useful improvements, like iCloud’s ability to automatically tag objects and even people in your pictures, and a few tools for creating highlights packages of your best snaps and videos.
+The web interface is also relatively basic, but Apple has steadily introduced some useful improvements, like iCloud’s ability to automatically tag objects and people in your pictures, and a few tools for creating highlights packages of your best snaps and videos.

-On the web there are smart assistant tools for creating highlight reels of your best snaps, as well as some basic editing options as well.
-Photos and albums can be easily shared, and—as you would expect from Google—the search ability is the best out there: Look for anything from “sunsets” to “dogs,” and Google’s smart AI-powered scanning will bring up matching pictures in seconds.
+Once you start storing, you’ll find Google Photos has some useful editing tools, and that there are some smart assistant tools for creating highlight reels of your best snaps.
+It’s easy to share photos and albums, and—as you would expect from Google—the search ability is the best available.
+Look for anything from “sunsets” to “dogs,” and Google’s AI-powered scanning will bring up matching pictures in seconds.

-Outside of the big three, the best third-party alternative for storing your photos in the cloud is probably Dropbox.
-The bad news is you only get a paltry 2GB of space for free, though you can up that a bit with referrals and other tricks.
-You’ll probably want to go for the 1TB plan, which will set you back $9.99 every month.
+The best photo storage alternative to Google, Apple, and Microsoft is probably Dropbox.
+The bad news is you only get a paltry 2GB of space for free, and you may have to do regular maintenance to keep it tidy.
+You’ll probably want to go for the 2TB plan, which will set you back $9.99 every month.

-The good news is that Dropbox is as solid as a rock and works seamlessly across Windows, macOS, Android, and iOS—if you’re hopping between devices and computers and want to back up your photos from everywhere, then it’s well worth that monthly fee.
+Now, the good news: Dropbox is rock-solid and works seamlessly across Windows, macOS, Android, iOS, and iPadOS.
+If you’re hopping between devices and computers and want to back up your photos from everywhere, it’s well worth that monthly fee.

-Also in Dropbox's favor: It's not just about photos.
-Dropbox syncs any kind of file between your registered devices and the web, allows for quick and easy file and folder sharing (very useful if you’re working on projects with other people), and even has a useful online note-taking tool called Paper.
+Also, Dropbox isn’t restricted to photos.
+It syncs any kind of file between your registered devices and the web, allows for quick and easy file and folder sharing (useful if you’re working on projects with other people), and even has an online note-taking tool called Paper.

 Finally, there’s Amazon Photos, which is of particular interest if you’re a Prime member.
-Members get unlimited photo storage for free with a Prime account (though only 5GB for videos and other files).
-The only other option, for Prime and non-Prime members alike, is $59.99 a year for unlimited storage in the cloud.
+You’ll get unlimited photo storage for free with a $14.99-a-month Prime account (though only 5GB for videos).
+Otherwise, you’ll get 5GB of photo storage space and will have to pay to get more ($19.99 a year for 100GB).